Procambarus clarkii (Girard, 1852)

 Biological control: Biological control experiments in Italy have found that the European eel (Anguilla anguilla) will prey upon small-sized or soft crayfish, providing a potential complement to trapping in closed systems (Aquiloni et al. 2010).
 However, eels also prey on fish eggs, fry, amphibians, and reptiles (Geiger et al. 2005).
 Similarly, smallmouth bass, rock bass, largemouth bass, perch, and pike will prey on smaller crayfish (Geiger et al. 2005).
 In addition to direct predation, the presence of predatory fish in crayfish habitat acts to limit crayfish feeding activity (Aquiloni et al. 2010).

 Integrated management: Release of males partially sterilized with 20 Gy ionizing irradiation, a process which reduces testes size and alters spermatogenesis, may contribute to population reduction, decreasing reproductive success (number of hatchlings) by 43% in a test study (Alquiloni et al. 2009).
-It is unlikely, however, to extirpate populations.
+Best success is achieved using medium and large sized males (Hamasaki et al. 2022).
+Sterile male programs are unlikely, however, to extirpate populations.

 For more information on management of invasive crayfish in the Great Lakes region, please visit the Invasive Crayfish Collaborative.